plechoss/cube-timer/README.md

 # pTimer - a speedcubing timer
 A minimalistic speedcubing timer.
 The goal is to have a simple yet powerful timer that provides a lot of functionality when it comes to analyzing trends in your solves, data import/export and more.
 For now in development phase.
-Currenr functionality:
+Current functionality:
 - random state scrambles
 - avg5, avg12 and avg100 calculation, as well as best cases for all in the session
 - scrambles along with inspection time and solve time saved in local storage